ProtonVPN Review: Free Secure Email and Reliable VPN

 ProtonVPN announced a new feature in 2020, the "Full-Desk Encryption"; this feature prevents attacks, especially those that can come from high-risk countries.
 Such attacks could be made by governments and agencies.

-Similar attacks include man-in-the-middle attacks (MITM), which means the attacker takes place in the connection between the user and the server he uses, which puts the attacker directly in connection with the victimized user.
+Similar attacks include man-in-the-middle attacks (MITM), which means the attacker takes place in the connection between the user and the server they use, which puts the attacker directly in connection with the victimized user.
 As a result, the attacker can reach and use all messages, conversations, online activity, web browsing, and more information.

-Full disk encryption secures server certificates and all other configurations and software stored on an exited server.
-Even if the server is somehow reached, data stored on it won't be able to reach.
+Full disk encryption secures server certificates and all other configurations and software stored on an existing server.
+So even if the server is somehow reached, data stored on it won't be reachable.

 |Platform||All platforms (default for macOS and iOS)||All platforms|